 The fourth floor classroom is used by librarians to provide library instruction for various classes across the curricula.

 In today's information-rich world "access" not "ownership" is the key.
-To that end, the library offers computer, tablets, ipads, scanners, and the MAD Lab for video editing and graphic design.
+To that end, the library offers computers, scanners, and laptops.

 The MU Library Catalog and the numerous databases, many of which provide full text online, are the research workhorses of the library.